sawyerwatts/Checklists/README.md

 - [ ] If a new application is necessary, ensure [application hygiene](./appHygiene.md).
 - [ ] If a new feature is being implemented, ensure [feature hygiene](./featureHygiene.md).
 - [ ] Take a pass at [operations](./operations.md) as relevant
+- [ ] Does the result meet the need?
+- [ ] How usable is the result?